 15 March 1983

-Tegan initially fears that The TARDIS’s arrival in 13th-century England is a trap set up as the Black Guardian’s revenge for the Doctor’s interference in Enlightenment.
+Tegan initially fears that the TARDIS’s arrival in 13th-century England is a trap set up as the Black Guardian’s revenge for Fifth Doctor’s interference in Enlightenment.

-In the final TARDIS scene of the story, the Doctor introduces Tegan to the android that is Kamelion.
-He says that Kamelion’s story “appears to begin on Xeriphas” and that it will “end with the Master“.
+In the final TARDIS scene of the story, The Fifth Doctor introduces Tegan to the android that is Kamelion.
+He says that Kamelion’s story “appears to begin on Xeriphas” and that it will “end with The Master“.
 This neatly ties together both the other televised stories that have anything to do with Kamelion: the introduction of the planet on which he was found (Time-Flight) and his eventual demise.
 (Planet of Fire)